 Annual office visits are shareable immediately upon membership activation, and may be used for preventive visits, specialist visits, or other services as outlined in the Preventive Medical Sharing Guide.
 Zion Health will share the member’s first qualifying submission; all other subsequent provider visits are the member’s responsibility until 12 months have passed since the qualifying visit.

-Colonoscopies, mammograms, and youth immunizations (up to 16 years old) are shareable after six months of continuous membership.
+Colonoscopies, mammograms, and youth immunizations (up to 18 years old) are shareable after six months of continuous membership.
+Well child checks are shareable as outlined in the

 See the Preventive Medical Sharing Guide for more details.